 For the most precise aspects of restorative procedures, we use electric hand-pieces.
 This results in extraordinarily precise interfaces between your tooth and your new restoration, such as dental crowns, porcelain veneers, or tooth fillings.
 This will bring more comfort to you as well.
 With a more precise tool, there is less vibration and less noise.

 Drs.
-Ira Kotch, Russell Kotch and Lesly Viera carefully choose which and when radiographs are taken.
+Ira Kotch and Russell Kotch carefully choose which and when radiographs are taken.
 There are many professional guidelines that we follow.
-Radiographs are the images that results following exposure to x-rays that are targeted on the area of treatment in the medical field.
+Radiographs are the images that result following exposure to x-rays that are targeted on the area of treatment in the medical field.
 These diagnostic images allow us to see everything we cannot see with our own eyes.

 Radiographs enable us to: